samynmhd/attendance-marking-using-qrcode/README.md

 # Attendance Marking using QRCode

-A project that i created for my finlay year.
+A project that i created for my final year.
 Using QRCode as a medium to mark attendance of a classroom.
 Students use their smart devices to scan the QRCode and mark their precense.

 There were few hickups while coding the application.